Skip to main navigation Skip to search Skip to main content

 Using satellite data, or what she describes as her ‘eyes in the sky’, along with field measurements, she tracks ecosystem dynamics, especially plant growth.
 Her research on ecosystem monitoring focuses on vegetation parameter retrieval; vegetation dynamics; vegetation phenology and shifting seasonality with climate variability; land surface responses and their interactions with climate; and land use activities and major disturbance events.

-Dr. X has also developed Australia’s first nationwide vegetation phenology products at 500m resolution using satellite data to support researchers and management activities.
+Dr. Xie has also developed Australia’s nationwide vegetation phenology products at 500m resolution using satellite data to support researchers and management activities.
 This can take the form of data that informs ecosystem resilience to climate change, bushfire fuel accumulation, crop yields, airborne allergens, native vegetation conditions, and agricultural management.

-Dr. X’s significant contributions to this research field are evidenced through her publication record in a variety of prestigious journals and textbooks; and invitations to convene and present at international conferences.
-She has also recorded one patent and received several merit-based awards totalling over $1M in research funding.
-In addition, Dr. X is a reviewer for 20 academic journals including top journals in her field such as Global Ecology and Biogeography, Remote Sensing of Environment, and Science of the Total Environment.
+Dr. Xie’s significant contributions to this research field are evidenced through her publication record in a variety of prestigious journals and textbooks, and invitations to convene and present at international conferences.
+She has also recorded one patent and received several merit-based awards totaling over $2M in research funding.
+In addition, Dr. Xie is a reviewer for over 20 academic journals, including top journals in her field such as Science, Nature Ecology and Evolution, Scientific Data, Global Change Biology, and Remote Sensing of Environment.

 Education/Academic qualification